standr3/OpenGl-TheCherno/README.md

 # OpenGl-TheCherno-Tutorial
 Setting up OpenGL and Creating a Window in C++

-\n-GLFW for showing windows
+-GLFW for showing windows
-\n-setups for linking glfw inside visual studio
+-setups for linking glfw inside visual studio
-\n-look ups for needed libs on google in microsoft docs
+-look ups for needed libs on google in microsoft docs